Veerhan-glitch/KMeans-Segmentation-from-Scratch/README.md

-# k-Means Image Segmentation from Scratch
+# k-Means Image Clustering from Scratch

-This project has implemented k Means clustering algorithm for segmenting an image from scratch.
+This project has implemented k-Means algorithm for clustering an image from scratch.

 ## Table of Contents